Tuesday 22 January 2013

 On the way to the edge of Lake Nicaragua we stopped at the impressive local Cathedral.
 The town is 95% Catholic and was eleven churches.
 At this point the driver let Rianne try out the drivers seat, a privilege not offered to me!

 Lake Nicaragua is the largest lake in Central America but unfortunately the area around Granada is extremely polluted and you can not swim without risking disease.
-They are however starting to do Jo the area and clean up the water.
-Looking out of the edge it felt like looking at the sea with the waves rolling in.
+They are however starting to clean up the water.
+Looking out over the edge of the Lake it felt like looking at the sea with the vast surface and the waves rolling in.

 At noon the group set off on the 1.5 hour drive to catch a one hour ferry to Ometepe.
 Ometepe is an island in the middle of Lake Nicaragua created by two volcanoes; Conception and Maderas.
 Conception is still active, the last major blast was in the 1950s but they has been a lot of minor eruptions and earthquakes in the last 8 years.

 We are housed at homestays for the next two nights.
 For tonight there was a group dinner in the common area from which I watched the sunset over the lake as others played volleyball.